xhcnb/pixel_keyboard_backlight_driver/README.markdown

-#Chromebook Pixel Keyboard backlight driver for Linux 3.x.
+# Chromebook Pixel Keyboard backlight driver for Linux 3.x.

-Since the newest Linux Kernel(3.12) ships with Chromebook Pixel support, both touchscreen and touchpad all work fine, but kernel doesn't include the keyboard backlight driver.
-So I pick the driver form [https://github.com/brocktice/pixel_linux](https://github.com/brocktice/pixel_linux) and make it standalone, easy to use.
+Since the newest Linux Kernel (3.12) ships with Chromebook Pixel support, both touchscreen and touchpad all work fine, but the kernel doesn't include the keyboard backlight driver.
+So I picked the driver from [https://github.com/brocktice/pixel_linux](https://github.com/brocktice/pixel_linux) and made it standalone and easy to use.

 Thanks to [brocktice](http://blog.brocktice.com/2013/03/09/running-debian-wheezy-7-0-on-the-chromebook-pixel/)
 [DaveM](http://vger.kernel.org/~davem/chromebook_pixel_linux.txt)

-##Requirements
+## Requirements

 * Google Chromebook Pixel laptop with Linux installed.
 * Build toolchains.

-##Know issue
+## Know issue

-If we register the keyboard backlight device as `backlight` to Linux system, Gnome will be confused with LCD backlight and Keyboard backlight, In system setting panel, display brightness adjust will be operated on Keyboard Backlight.
+If we register the keyboard backlight device as `backlight` to Linux system, Gnome will be confused with the LCD and Keyboard backlight.
+In the system setting panel, display brightness adjust will be operated on Keyboard Backlight.
 So, we register it as `leds` devices to system to make Gnome happy.

-##How to install
+## How to install

-Clone the code
+Clone the code.

-if you want the keyboard backlight works like an `backlight` then edit `pixel_kb_backlight.c`
+If you want the keyboard backlight works like an `backlight` then edit `pixel_kb_backlight.c`

 	#ifdef KB_BACKLIGHT
 	#define DEVICE_NAME "chromeos-keyboard-backlight"